AAcoder/Init/GIT.md

 - The import of Git, SVN, HG, TFS.

 GitLab supports:
--The import of Git.
+- The import of Git.
--Easy import from other services GitHub, Bitbucket, Google Code, Fogbugz.
+- Easy import from other services GitHub, Bitbucket, Google Code, Fogbugz.

 Coding supports:
 - The import of Git, SVN, HG.